craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 If this weapon is vulnerable to slashing damage, has an AC of 12, and a Vitality of 15.
 It can endure no Wounds.

 #### Kurasi-Gama
+This weapon is designed with the intention that it could be used at close or medium range.

+When you make an attack with this weapon against a creature within 5ft of you, the attack deals slashing damage.
+When you make an attack with this weapon against a creature *without* 5ft of you, the attack deals bludgeoning damage.

 #### Net, Rope
 This weapon is designed with the sole intention of ensnaring and restraining creatures.